 Ay 119.
 Methods of Computational Science.
 9 units (3-0-6); third term.
 Open to graduate and upper-division undergraduate students in all options.
 Practical computational science methods useful in disciplines dealing with large and/or complex data sets.
 Topics include: Scientific databases and archives; data mining and exploration; data visualization techniques; practical techniques for physical modeling, including numerical and stochastic models; data sharing over networks, Web services, computational and data grids; design and understanding of scientific computational systems and experiments, and good software practices.
 Instructor: Djorgovski.

 Ay 123.
 Structure and Evolution of Stars.
 9 units (3-0-6); second term.
 Prerequisites: Ay 101; Ph 125 or equivalent (undergraduates).
 Thermodynamics, equation of state, convection, opacity, radiative transfer, stellar atmospheres, nuclear reactions, and stellar models.
 Evolution of low- and high-mass stars, supernovae, and binary stars.
-Instructors: Ellis.
+Instructors: Kirby.

 Ay 125.
 High-Energy Astrophysics.
 9 units (3-0-6); third term.
 Prerequisites: Ph 106 and Ph 125 or equivalent (undergraduates).
 High-energy astrophysics, the final stages of stellar evolution; supernovae, binary stars, accretion disks, pulsars; extragalactic radio sources; active galactic nuclei; black holes.
-Instructor: Harrison.
+Instructor: Phinney.

 Ay 127.
 Cosmology and Galaxy Formation.
 9 units (3-0-6); third term.
 Prerequisites: Ay 21; Ph 106 or equivalent (undergraduates).
 Cosmology; extragalactic distance determinations; relativistic cosmological models; galaxy formation and clustering; thermal history of the universe, microwave background; nucleosynthesis; cosmological tests.
 Instructor: Hopkins.